microsoft/tfs-cli/README.md

-# VSO Extensions Command Line Utility
+# TFS Cross Platform Command Line Interface

 [![NPM version](https://badge.fury.io/js/tfx-cli.png)](http://badge.fury.io/js/tfx-cli)

-This is a utility to manage extensions for VSO.
+This is a utility to interact with Visual Studio Online and TFS.
 It is cross platform and supported on Windows, OSX and Linux.

 ## Setup
 ### Tooling